This review will save you some time by outlining which are worth shortlisting and why. It will cover the following:

 Some brokers charge inactive accounts.
 These can kick in as soon as you haven’t traded for six-months and can also snowball if you’re not careful.
 Again, there are some firms that position themselves as traders champions and have a policy of not applying these.
 One broker to consider if you want to avoid these charges is Degiro.

 Beginners may want to follow the old adage that you get what you pay for.
-Multi-asset brokers such as Plus500 have prices in line with their peer group but don’t compete on price alone.
+Multi-asset brokers have prices in line with their peer group but don’t compete on price alone.

-Instead, Plus 500, like a lot of brokers, offers a complete service, which includes learning and research resources.
+Instead, a lot of brokers offer a complete service, which includes learning and research resources.
 When you’re starting out, it’s very useful to hook up with a broker that has extensive ‘How to …’ style articles.
 You’ll find that some provide it in a variety of formats, videos, written articles or e-books.

 Second features to look out for are research and analysis tools.
 Brokers that provide up-to-date market reports and analysis of trading ideas can be invaluable to a beginner.
 The broker IG, for example, has individual profiles providing granular detail on thousands of stocks and its own on-line TV channel to help you keep up with market events.

 One area where brokers do differ quite considerably.
 As a beginner its probably a good idea to prioritise this aspect of a platforms offering as you are likely to find questions arise as you step further into the markets.